alexelash/personal-website/_projects/temperate.md

       style: "highlight"
       title: "Background"
       desc: |
-        When I started at Azavea, the company was a year into the two-year SBIR, and had created both a Climate API and the [Climate Lab.](https://climate.azavea.com/) The latter was developed to make the API more accessible to the team’s target users: climate adaptation planners.
-However, the team was hearing that there was not enough guidance in our software, especially since there were so many other tools offering climate data.
+        When I started at Azavea, the company was a year into the two-year SBIR, and had created both a Climate API and the [Climate Lab.](https://climate.azavea.com/) The latter was aimed at making the API more accessible to the team’s target users: climate adaptation planners.

         Partnering with ICLEI USA, our team conducted 27 interviews with people in their network.
 At this stage, we were asking fairly open-ended questions in order to better understand the needs of our potential users.
 The insights gleaned from these interviews led us down the path of developing a tool that would do more than just present data to our end-users.
     - type: "default"